tsmoreau/docs/docs/get-started/run-node.md

 Update it from pip.

 ```
-pip3 install -U tmn
+pip3 install -U taomn
 ```

 ### First start

-When you first start your full node with tmn, you need to give some informations.
+When you first start your full node with taomn, you need to give some informations.

 `--name`: The name of your full node.
 It should be formatted as a slug string.